lvpp/sigma/README.md

 ## Using
 The *processed* database is made available in ZIP files, check the [releases](http://github.com/lvpp/sigma/releases).
 Just download one of the release files, uncompress and look for the molecule you need.
+[JCOSMO](https://www.ufrgs.br/lvpp/download/jcosmo/) can be used to view the 3D apparent surface charge densities.

 Currently we have the following releases:
 * HF+TZVP using GAMESS